Five books to help entrepreneurs understand the AI era

 #1

-Amid the global frenzy brought about by generative AI, the most pressing practical question for entrepreneurs is always: How exactly can AI bring profits?
+Amid the global frenzy brought about by generative AI, the most pressing practical question for entrepreneurs is always: How can AI actually generate profits?
 "The Profitable AI Advantage: A Business Leader’s Guide to Designing and Delivering AI Roadmaps for Measurable Results" (hereinafter referred to as "The Profitable AI Advantage") by German data scientist Tobias Zwingmann is a practical guide tailored for corporate managers.
 The author has led data analysis and artificial intelligence projects in several European companies and has long been concerned about the business effectiveness of AI implementation.
-This book aims to help companies build AI projects that can bring measurable results from concept to implementation.
+This book aims to help enterprises build AI projects that can bring measurable results from concept to implementation.

 The Profitable AI Advantage: A Business Leader’s Guide to Designing and Delivering AI Roadmaps for Measurable Results